 Hike Enchanted Rock

-Enchanted Rock is the second largest granite dome in the country and a jewel in the Texas Parks system.
-Spend the day hiking around the base on the loop trail, have a picnic lunch, and if you have older kids, you can hike to the summit for 360 views of the region.
+Enchanted Rock is the second-largest granite dome in the country and a jewel in the Texas Parks system.
+There are over eight miles of trails to explore.
+You can spend the day hiking around the base on the loop trail, have a picnic lunch, and if you have older kids, you can hike to the summit for 360 views of the region.
 Look for the vernal pools that are home to fragile Fairy Shrimp, let the kids do some geocaching, or stay until the sun goes down and watch the stars.
-Enchanted Rock was recently designated as an International Dark Sky Park, and you can usually see the Milky Way on clear nights!
+Enchanted Rock is designated as an International Dark Sky Park, and you can usually see the Milky Way on clear nights.
+If you are interested in rock climbing, we recommend booking something with Texas Climbing Adventures, as they offer family-friendly expeditions.

 Visit Wildseed Farms